-- Section 5.
+- Section 4.
+Students in the seventh and eighth grades may represent a member school in non-athletic activities if permitted by the rules governing that specific activity, including during a repeat period at those grade levels. - Section 5.
 After a student has begun the ninth grade the periods of participation permitted under section 1 above may not be extended, unless that student demonstrates that circumstances beyond the control of the student and the student's parents (or custodial parent or court-appointed guardian with legal custody of the student) arose which prevented the student from completing work necessary to advance to the next grade level and make normal progress toward graduation.
-Criteria shall be established by OSSAA's Board of Directors consistent with this Rule and Rule 20 for determining any request for an additional period of participation. - Section 6.
+Criteria shall be established by OSSAA's Board of Directors consistent with this Rule and Rule 20 for determining any request for an additional period of participation.

+Section 7.
 If a student is determined to have participated in athletic contests for a member school while ineligible, then the student shall be required to sit out of the same number of contests in the same sport in which the student participated while ineligible.
+If the student participated while ineligible.